Products are chosen independently by our editors. Purchases made through our links may earn us a commission.

 ThermoWorks ThermoPop

-The ThermoPop immediately impressed us with its super quick, accurate readings and its adorable appearance.
+The ThermoPop immediately impressed us with its super-quick, accurate readings and adorable appearance.
 It averaged a mere 3 seconds to reach final temperatures, which lags just slightly behind the significantly more expensive Thermapen ONE.
-The probe was long enough to reach the center of a roast while keeping your hands safely away from the hot steam, yet the super-thin tip didn’t allow for many chicken juices to escape after probing.
+The probe was long enough to get to the center of a roast while keeping your hands safely away from the hot steam, yet the super-thin tip didn’t let much chicken juice escape during probing.

 It aced the precision and speed tests, and we appreciated its aesthetic features.
-With a click of a super soft button, the display rotates 360 degrees for ease of viewing.
+With a click of a super-soft button, the display rotates 360 degrees for easier viewing.
 Another click and the backlight illuminates the large numbers.
 These small characteristics, combined with its unbeatable price tag, helped make it the clear choice for best value.

 The ThermoWorks Thermapen ONE is our pick for most durable.